juancarlospaco/nim-gatabase/README.md

 # Smart SQL Syntax Checking

 It will perform a SQL Syntax checking at compile-time.
-Examples here Fail **intentionally**:
+Examples here Fail **intentionally** as expected:

 ```nim
 discard query Sql: